The World's Largest Modern & Contemporary Prints & Editions Platform

 Who is 100% Ownership For?

-In Bloomberg’s recent article, from their hypothetical ‘Where to invest $1 Million’ series, Robert Arnnott, co-founder of Research Affiliates, advocating for art as a valuable alternative asset stated: “With a modest slice of your $1 million, you can get a pretty good portfolio of limited edition lithographs for four- to five-digit prices and they are fun and hilarious to look at.”
+In Bloomberg’s article, from their hypothetical ‘Where to invest $1 Million’ series, Robert Arnnott, co-founder of Research Affiliates, advocating for art as a valuable alternative asset stated: “With a modest slice of your $1 million, you can get a pretty good portfolio of limited edition lithographs for four- to five-digit prices and they are fun and hilarious to look at.”
 Yet, collecting art is not only for UHNWI as accessibly priced prints and multiples are a profitable segment of the market.
 They are also a comparable market - meaning the works come with comparative price points for other works in the same series.

 Thanks to the status of many blue-chip artists as adept printmakers, owning an original artwork can be accomplished on a more modest budget.
 Modern and Post-War and Contemporary art are the most profitable and stable genres in the art market today, accounting for a combined share of 77% of the global fine art auction market in 2021 (according to Art Basel’s 2022 Art Market report with UBS).